dlebansais/PgSurveyor-Disclosed/README.md

 + Use the `reset` command-line parameter to reset all borders.

 ## Linux
-It's possible to run PGSurveyor under WINE in linux with some clever use of symlinks.
-By Default Project Gorgon will save your logs to `$HOME/.config/unity3d/Elder Game/Project Gorgon/ChatLogs/`
+It's possible to run PGSurveyor under Wine in linux with some clever use of symlinks.
+By default Project Gorgon will save your logs to `$HOME/.config/unity3d/Elder Game/Project Gorgon/ChatLogs/`

-You'll need to have wine installed, and a prefix set up (wine will do this by default for you in most distributions) By default your wine prefix will be `$HOME/.wine`
+You'll need to have Wine installed, and a prefix set up (Wine will do this by default for you in most distributions.)

-Provided the a default wine configuration...
+By default your Wine prefix will be `$HOME/.wine`

+Default Wine configuration:
 ```bash
 export PROTON_ELDER_GAME=$HOME/.config/unity3d/Elder\ Game
 export WINE_PREFIX=$HOME/.wine
 ln -s $PROTON_ELDER_GAME $WINE_PREFIX/drive_c/users/$USER/AppData/LocalLow/Elder\ Game/Project\ Gorgon/
 ```
-If you're using a custom wine configuration, you'll have to set the wine prefix to wherever you configured it to be.
+If you're using a custom Wine configuration, you'll have to set the Wine prefix to wherever you configured it to be.
 Any questions you have about this should be directed to [Castone22](https://github.com/Castone22) instead of the program's author.

-There exists a small bug with WINE and programs that create overlays where interacting with the overlay and clicking anything else will cause the wine virtual desktop to take focus, preventing you from interacting with anything on the screen (including the overlay).
+There exists a small bug with Wine and programs that create overlays where interacting with the overlay and clicking anything else will cause the wine virtual desktop to take focus, preventing you from interacting with anything on the screen (including the overlay).
 You can work around this by switching windows (alt+tab in most distributions).
-There's nothing the author can do to fix this, it is a bug in WINE itself.
+There's nothing the author can do to fix this, it is a bug in Wine itself.

 # Certification